 Look out for specific keywords in their answer.
 Assuming this is a role for a contact center agent, responses like “customer-facing” or “problem-solving” might be great keywords for you.
 It also shows you how well they understand the role.

 6. Why are you leaving your current role?

 This question is crucial.
 The answer needs to demonstrate a good reason for the decision.
 The candidate should also remain positive and show what they learned in their last role.

-Watch how often the candidate jumps from job to job, since this can be a bad sign.
-If they quickly go into shaming the company, this also shows a lack of loyalty and professionalism.
+Watch how often the candidate jumps from job to job, as this can be a bad sign.
+If they quickly shame the company, this also shows a lack of loyalty and professionalism.

 Practical Call Center Interview Questions

 7. What are the key factors that make a call center successful?

 This question helps identify candidates with great potential, even if they haven’t spent much time researching the company.
 Now it’s time to understand what they know about the contact center industry as a whole.
 It also gives you a chance to see what ideas they will put forward to make your contact center successful.